Posted by Wolfgang Aldrian , - 20 December, 2021

 Our participants gained hands-on experience in our "show-and-tell" sessions, where we presented the possible application types and technical performance of our injection systems, complemented by practical training for injection operators.
 In addition, participants experienced shotcreting first-hand and learned about its intricacies.

 It's all about rock bolting performance and solutions for injection

-The first two days were all about our solutions for rock bolting and the skillful selection of injection materials.
-Our participants were able to experience the unique thixotropic behavior of our fast reacting two component polyurea silicate injection resin MasterRoc MP 368 TIX.
+The first two days were all about our solutions for rock bolting and the skilful selection of injection materials.
+Our participants were able to experience the unique thixotropic behaviour of our fast-reacting two-component polyurea silicate injection resin MasterRoc MP 368 TIX.
 They also learned how pre-injection technologies help prepare the ground ahead of the advancing face to avoid water ingress occurring, while also stabilizing the ground.

-One of the products we also focused on is our fast reacting, solvent free two component polyurea silicate resin series MasterRoc RBA 38X, specifically designed for rock bolting it demonstrates excellent thixotropic behavior straight after mixing, making overhead applications possible without additional sealing.
+One of the products we also focused on is our fast-reacting, solvent free two component polyurea silicate resin series MasterRoc RBA 38X, specifically designed for rock bolting it demonstrates excellent thixotropic behaviour straight after mixing, making overhead applications possible without additional sealing.

 The benefits of MasterRoc RBA 380:

 - Excellent thixotropic properties for secure and precise application

 - Application flexibility based on unique thixotropic properties and long-distance pumping capability